American Empress deck plans

 Deck layouts, review of facilities, activities, amenities

-American Empress deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by American Queen Steamboat Company deckplan pdf (printable version).
+American Empress deck plan review at CruiseMapper provides newest cruise deck plans (2024-2025-2026 valid floor layouts of the vessel) extracted from the officially issued by American Queen Voyages deckplan pdf (printable version).

 Each of the American Empress cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on American Empress staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-American Empress (built 2003 as Empress of the North, extensive refurbishment in 2014) is an authentic late 1800s design USA river steamboat.
-Its design is similar to that of the fleetmates (American Queen, American Duchess, American Countess) and also to the American Cruise Lines riverboats Queen of the Mississippi, Queen of the West, America (2016), American Pride (2012) and American Eagle.
+American Empress (2003-built as Empress of the North, extensive refurbishment in 2014) is an authentic late 1800s design USA river steamboat.
+Its design is similar to that of the fleetmates (American Queen, American Duchess, American Countess) and also to the American Cruise Lines riverboats Queen of the Mississippi/American Heritage, Queen of the West/American West, America/American Splendor (2016), American Pride (2012) and American Eagle.
 The ship was built for the “Majestic America Line” under the name “Empress of the North”.
-After 5 years out of service, in 2013 the vessel was acquired by the American Steamboat Company, and in 2014 renamed to “American Empress”.
-This is a traditional for the US river paddlewheeler (aka “paddle steamer”).
-Widely known for being powered by a steam engine, the American Empress steamboat is actually a diesel engine powered ship.
+After 5 years out of service, in 2013 the vessel was acquired by American Steamboat Voyages (fka AQSC), and in 2014 renamed to “American Empress”.
+This is a classic for the USA paddlewheeler (aka “paddle steamer”).
+Widely known for being powered by a steam engine, the American Empress steamboat is actually a diesel engine-powered ship.
 It has a secondary/alternative propulsion system (diesel-electric propellers) used only in emergency cases and for better maneuverability in areas where the stern paddlewheel can’t help the navigation.

 The Empress of the North steamboat operated Alaska Inside Passage cruises in the summer, and on Columbia River for the rest of the year.
 The new American Empress itinerary routes offer Pacific Northwest USA cruise travel along the rivers Snake and Columbia.